usaid-cs/yesterday-i-learned/random.md

 1. "[There are phones that bend in half, and there are phones that don't bend in half.](https://www.youtube.com/watch?v=r3cWVdLqXCg)" - Jerry, from Zack's Rig
 1. Indians (Hindus; Northeast) were looking for ways to dispose of bodies using the river in a way that [they won't wash back up](http://www.planetcustodian.com/2015/10/19/8134/over-50-scary-images-depicting-filth-of-varanasi-and-river-ganges-that-went-viral-in-china.html).
 [They are still doing it](http://www.featureshoot.com/2017/02/a-death-photographer-on-the-sacred-river-ganges/).
 Don't worry though, [it's not like anyone drinks out of that river or anything.](https://en.wikipedia.org/wiki/Ganges#Pollution_and_environmental_concerns)
 1. The "90 degrees north" version of Polar Ice vodka is called that because it is 90 proof.
 Also because North pole.
-1. The non-sugarcoated version of [正露丸](https://en.wikipedia.org/wiki/Seirogan) claims to also treat toothaches (use by filling cavity with crushed pill).
-The main ingredient is [wood-tar creosote](https://en.wikipedia.org/wiki/Creosote#Wood-tar_creosote), some sort of smoky greasy liquid.
 1. 640K displays ought to be enough for everybody.
 (A 640K display is more than 300 1080p displays tiled together on each side.)
 1. Ham radio operators use [call signs](https://en.wikipedia.org/wiki/Amateur_radio#Call_signs), basically a unique ID per station, to identify themselves.
 Canadian call signs that start with CY indicate islands.
 1. Working out in the evening [supposedly](https://www.reddit.com/r/Fitness/comments/6lonqw/buzzfeed_employee_tries_dietfitness_plan_based_on/) prevents you from eating too much for the rest of the day.
 This often responds with weight loss.